 Media selection for your metal parts has a lot of factors that you need to consider for an economical yet efficient process.

-Different vibratory tumbler media have different lifespan.
+Different vibratory tumbler media have different lifespans.
 Their lifespan also depends on the type of material you often tumble.